munazzashifa/munazzashifa/README.md

-👋 Hi there!
-My name is Munazza Shifa.
+👋 Hello there!
+I'm Munazza Shifa, a Computer Science junior.

+💻 I'm passionate about writing code, exploring new programming languages, and collaborating on exciting projects.

-- 📚 I’m currently a CS student at the University of Illinois at Chicago.
+🌱 I am currently CS student at the University of Illinois at Chicago, learning and growing in the vast world of software development, one  commit at a time.

+🚀 I'm open to collaboration and learning something new!

-- 📫 How to reach me @ munazzashifa123@gmail.com
+📫 Reach me at munazzashifa123@gmail.com

+Happy coding! ☺️

 <!---